therwig/egm_tnp_analysis/README.md

 **IMPORTANT**
-In the following we refer to this file as "settings.py", anyway that is just a template file. you should run "settings_ele.py", or "settings_pho.py", or edit them according to your needs.
+In the following we refer to this file as "settings.py", anyway that is just a template file. you should run "settings_muo.py".

    ===> etc/config/settings.py
    	- set the flags (i.e. Working points) that can be tested